 Microfibre pollution is a complex issue.
 Recycled rPET adds to this problem.
 Many brands use rPET as a way to claim eco-credentials, so it risks becoming an over-hyped material touted as sustainable and the answer to our plastic problems.
 But it’s not.

-Diverting bottles from landfill is great, but redirecting plastic into materials that go into washing machines or are submerged into water doesn’t make sense to me.
+Diverting bottles from landfills is great, but redirecting plastic into materials that go into washing machines or are submerged into water doesn’t make sense to me.

 I think for linings of leather bags which will never go into a machine, it is a pretty good idea.
 Using the material for linings of items that must not be washed, also seems to be a good option as well..